openresty/lua-resty-limit-traffic/lib/resty/limit/req.md

 ===========

-This module provides APIs to help the OpenResty/ngx_lua user programmers limit request rate using the "leaky bucket" method.
+This module provides APIs to help the OpenResty/ngx_lua user programmers limit request rate using the "leaky bucket" + "sliding window" method.

 If you want to use multiple different instances of this class at once or use one instance of this class with instances of other classes (like [resty.limit.conn](./conn.md)),